 Over the course of the next twenty minutes, Seamus and Lavender laid out the story Werewolf Capture had told them.

 Three weeks before, a muggle woman from an isolated village had come in claiming that she was a werewolf.
-Upon being interviewed, she revealed that she had been bitten one night two months before by what she had thought at the time was a wild dog.
+Upon being interviewed, she revealed that she had been bitten one night three months before by what she had thought at the time was a wild dog.

 However, when the same thing continued to happen every full moon, she mentioned to her brother, who (thankfully) was a muggleborn wizard.
 She was not familiar enough with the magical world to know that werewolves were real, but her brother immediately recognized the signs and had taken her to the Ministry.

-Like most werewolves, she had only the vaguest memories of the two nights she had spent transformed, but she did feel like she recalled biting others.
+Like most werewolves, she had only the vaguest memories of the nights she had spent transformed, but she did feel like she recalled biting others.